dijksterhuis/octatools/README.md

 Probably need to have everything tested and working on windows before I'm gonna be comfortable getting this sorted.

-## `octatools-lib` -- Functions & Ser/De library
+## `octatools-lib`

-Library used for reading/writing octatrack binary data.
+Library with functions for reading/writing octatrack binary data.
 Most of this is just the [`serde` crate](https://serde.rs) with a bunch of function definitions for doing different things.